-3. Transcendentalism
+2. Transcendentalism

 Bourdieu’s brand of sociology makes special demands for reflexivity if critical scholars intend on seeing the truth of the social world.
-He is careful to note that objective science requires the sociologist to above all understand their own socio-cognitive and historical position.
+Objective science requires the sociologist to understand one’s own socio-cognitive and historical position.
 To “carry out the scientific project in the social sciences” and “bring to light what is ‘the hidden’ par excellence, what escapes the gaze of science because it is hidden in the very gaze of the scientist, the transcendental unconscious, one has to historicize the subject of historicization, to objectify the subject of the objectification, that is, the historical transcendental, the objectification of which is the precondition for the access of science to self-awareness […].”
-(2001: 86).
+(Bourdieu 2004 [2001]: 86; see also p.
+78).
 The sociologist must primarily objectify herself as the person who objectifies social facts and social positions of which actors are not aware.
-The sociologist is the person who aims “at objectivating the transcendental unconscious that the knowing subject unknowingly invests in acts of knowledge or, to put in another way, his habitus as a historical transcendental – which can be said to be a priori inasmuch as it is a structured structure produced by a whole series of common or individual learning processes” (Bourdieu 2004: 78).

 As he admits, this is a sociologizing of Kantian transcendental idealism.
 In Bourdieusian sociology, as in Kantian idealism, we can “entitle transcendental all knowledge which is occupied not so much with objects as with the [social] mode of our knowledge of objects in so far as this mode of knowledge is to be possible a priori.
 A system of such concepts might be entitled transcendental philosophy [sociology]” (Kant 2003, p.59 (B25); our additions in brackets).
 By “transcendental”, Kant means that through which knowledge is possible.
-The transcendental categories of understanding that condition all thought and which philosophical work allows us to discover (see Kant 2003, pp. 113-114 (A80)) become, for Bourdieu, social transcendental categories of the possibility of thought, which sociological work allows us to discover (habitus, mental social schemas, predispositions, etc.).
-More precisely, he seeks to shed light on the socio-transcendental conditions of the possibility of knowledge that condition the judgements people make about their everyday lives.
-These judgements are truncated from the scientific perspective, since they convey a highly-situated point of view.
+The transcendental categories of understanding condition all thought, detectable via philosophy (see Kant 2003, pp. 113-114 (A80)), become, for Bourdieu, social transcendental categories of the possibility of thought, detectable via sociology.
+More precisely, he seeks to shed light on the socio-transcendental conditions of the possibility of knowledge which condition the judgements people make about their everyday lives.
+These judgements are truncated from the scientific perspective, since they convey a highly situated point of view.

-After having completed her own socio-analysis, the sociologist will be able to tell the truth about social relations.
+After reflexive self-analysis, the sociologist can identify the truth about social relations.
 Locating her own perspective makes her capable of comprehending the perspectives of other actors.
 Which thus: